dipperLyra/Eche-Mkpadi/posts/parameterized-testing-refactor.md

 ### 3. Parameterized Tests

-When I started researching on how to reduce the test files there were other things like breaking up the test files into multiple files, making a test data factory but returned the biggest win.
+When I started researching on how to reduce the test files there were other things like breaking up the test files into multiple files, making a test data factory but this returned the biggest win.
 You write a single test, create a table of values with expected outcome.
 It was truly a breadth of fresh air to learn how to use Parameterized testing.

 All those “same logic, different data” tests collapsed into **one test + a data table**.